Last reviewed July 12, 2026

 Portable / battery-powered train horns

-§4306 regulates “a horn or other warning device” without distinguishing power source.
+§4306(b)‘s use rules apply to any horn “upon a vehicle” without distinguishing power source.
 Portable train horns on Milwaukee M18, DeWalt 20V, Ryobi ONE+, and Makita LXT platforms are treated like any other horn:

-• Not prohibited to install.
+• Not prohibited to install or carry.

 • Cannot replace the factory horn for 200-ft audibility compliance.